Generalized Nearest Neighbor Decoding for MIMO Channels with Imperfect Channel State Information: Conclusion

 \section{Conclusion}

-We have proposed a new receiver architecture, termed S-GNNDR, for MIMO channels with perfect or imperfect receiver CSI.
+We have proposed a new receiver architecture, termed S-GNNDR, for MIMO fading channels with perfect or imperfect receiver CSI.
 The basic idea is to integrate a recently proposed GNNDR module into an SIC-like successive procedure, so as to efficiently extract the information embedded in the joint observation of channel output and CSI.
 Employing GMI as performance measure, we study the achievable rate of S-GNNDR.
 A restricted linear form of the S-GNNDR is shown to be equivalent to the conventional pilot-assisted scheme, whereas the optimal S-GNNDR yields significant rate gain for channels with imperfect CSI.
-Future research directions include low-complexity implementation of the optimal S-GNNDR and its corresponding coded modulation design.
+Future research directions include low-complexity implementation of the optimal S-GNNDR, its finite-alphabet coded modulation design, and its bit error rate performance.